Chrysler D'Elegance by ghia – 1952

 The Blackhawk Collection subsequently acquired the car, where it was exhibited until 1999.
 At that point, it was acquired by Charles Cawley of MBNA, and then shortly thereafter passed to Mr. Apker, who had admired it during his childhood.
 After time in Ron Pratte's collection, it was purchased in 2011 by the current owners, well-known and respected collectors known for their fine eye for style and elegance.

 After its restoration was extensively freshened to a modern concours standard, the consignors displayed the D'Elegance at the Amelia Island Concours d'Elegance, winning top honors in a special class of Chrysler Concepts.
-Not just a showpiece, the Ghia dream car was also driven through the Alps from Monaco to Venice as part of the Louis Vuitton Classic Serenissima Run.
+Not just a showpiece, the one-off Ghia dream car was also driven through the Alps from Monaco to Venice as part of the Louis Vuitton Classic Serenissima Run.

 Simply put, the D'Elegance stands in a class unto itself.
 It is the most significant surviving styling prototype from a legendary American designer, reflecting the purity of his lines and ideas at their very best and most passionately influential.